-- Prohibits the logging of certain trees valuable to local communities, such as resin producing trees, or trees likely to produce resin; as well as trees and areas of cultural or religious significance, such as spirit forests (Article 45); and - Mandates the sustainable logging of natural and plantation forests (Article 10).
+- Provides the framework for forest classification; - Provides for the creation and management of community forests, such that communities are granted an area within the Permanent Forest Reserve to manage and derive benefit from: - Guarantees the entry rights of local communities into forest concessions (Article 15,40); - Prohibits the logging of certain trees valuable to local communities, such as resin producing trees, or trees likely to produce resin; as well as trees and areas of cultural or religious significance, such as spirit forests (Article 45); and - Mandates the sustainable logging of natural and plantation forests (Article 10).

-SUB-DECREES of the LAND and FORESTRY LAWS

-Sub-Decree on Social Land Concessions of 2003
+Sub-Decrees of the Land and Forestry Laws Sub-Decree on Social Land Concessions of 2003

 - Puts large tracts of wasteland to productive use for the benefit of the poor through the award of Social Land Concessions (SLCs).
-SLCs could serve as a tool to develop remote areas, provide homes for the urban and rural poor, encourage the relocation of workforces on ELCs; and provide land for displaced people or families of war veterans and casualties. - Problems in implementation: - → The commune councils (CCs) are responsible for submitting the local SLC plan.
-In the absence of mechanisms for independent monitoring of CCs, the system has been marred by corruption and nepotism; - → The process of allocating land for SLCs has been too slow.
+SLCs could serve as a tool to develop remote areas, provide homes for the urban and rural poor, encourage the relocation of workforces on ELCs; and provide land for displaced people or families of war veterans and casualties. - Problems in implementation: - > The Commune Councils (CCs) are responsible for submitting the local SLC plan.
+In the absence of mechanisms for independent monitoring of this CC task, the system has been marred by corruption and nepotism; - > The process of allocating land for SLCs has been too slow.
 Donors have attempted to put pressure on the government to hasten the process by making the release of funds contingent on the issuance of a target number of SLCs, but donors have relented anyway despite the lack of progress in this regard.